usaid-cs/yesterday-i-learned/random.md

 1. Hanoi has the same population as Hong Kong.
 [Shanghai is almost 7x more populous than Berlin](https://en.wikipedia.org/wiki/List_of_cities_proper_by_population), and almost 3x that of NYC.
 1. Despite being one of the two official languages, only 0.6% of the Macanese population speak Portuguese at home.
 1. [Wake](http://www.dictionary.com/browse/in--the--wake--of) (n.) means the line of waves left by a boat or ship.
-1. Your watch has a timer.
-You don't need a phone to boil an egg.
 1. Raymond, your role model, got burned [at least once](https://lwn.net/Articles/730962/) by a Dropbox employee.
 1. [Out of sight, out of mind](https://www.lukew.com/ff/entry.asp?1945): people don't click on things if they are hidden behind a menu or a dropdown.
 Important things ought to be visible, and ought to be [near the bottom](https://www.lukew.com/ff/entry.asp?1927) (if designing for mobile).
-1. [Sparta](https://en.wikipedia.org/wiki/Sparta_%28modern%29) is now the capital of the region of [Laconia](https://en.wikipedia.org/wiki/Laconia), an [unremarkable](https://goo.gl/maps/nXTVeBTRVN52) part of Greece.
 1. [High car manufacturing volume accelerates the depreciation of used vehicles.](https://www.bloomberg.com/news/articles/2017-08-21/your-car-is-now-worth-less-than-you-think) Avis lost 92% of the profits failing to sell off used fleet cars.
 Recession decelerates the depreciation (or even raises the value) of used vehicles, because people keep their old vehicles, knowing they cannot afford new ones.
 But if all things are considered, why don't you think about the electric car / ridesharing revolutions more?
 1. Grocers are people who own/operate the grocery, not the people who buy groceries.
 1. Women don't get beer belly as often as men because women don't drink enough to have society tell them they shouldn't be drinking "while pregnant", [draws illustrator](http://nifymag.com/illustrator-shows-the-hidden-side-of-women-that-society-doesnt-want-to-see/).